-Join us on May 8th at the "It's Your Business Breakfast" to support Jane Doe Inc. The Kelly Timilty Advocate for Justice Award will be presented to Diane B. Patrick, First Lady of Commonwealth, in recognition of all she has done to support survivors of sexual and domestic violence.
+On May 8th at the "It's Your Business Breakfast" to support Jane Doe Inc., The Kelly Timilty Advocate for Justice Award was wpresented to Diane B. Patrick, First Lady of Commonwealth, in recognition of all she has done to support survivors of sexual and domestic violence.
+Check out the event highlights and photos.
+Watch Mrs. Patrick's acceptance speech and other remarks.

 Over 450 men and boys converged on the State House in Boston for the 7th annual campaign event.
 Dr. Gary Gottlieb, CEO of Partners HealthCare, Pastor Ronald Odom, Speaker of the House Robert DeLeo and student performers from Phallacies at University of Massachusetts Amherst addressed the ways that men can - and are - making a difference in ending violence against women.
 JDI invites you to get involved.
 Become an Ambassador or Affiliate.
 Spread the word.